alkrauss48/simple-slides-alpha/public/instructions.md

 and your current slide will stick.
 Try it!

 You can even share the URL,
-and it will load at the current slide.
+and it will load at the current slide

 Finally, there are a few more
 hot keys than just the arrow keys:

 ```
 j or l = go forward 1 slide
-h or k = go back 1 slide
+k or h = go back 1 slide
 f = go forward 5 slides
 b = go back 5 slides
 0 = go to start